 Brooklyn-based Indie Americana songstress Aoife O’Donovan’s sophomore LP, In the Magic Hour, is simultaneously a celebration of solitude and familial roots.
 The album’s composition began at the time of O’Donovan’s grandfather’s passing.
 The inspiration for the tone of the 10 tracks seems to be equally indebted to seemingly perfect childhood memories of times spent with family in Ireland, the realization that things are rarely as perfect (or eternal) as they may seem to a young soul, and the feelings associated with the experience of being able to travel the world, all the while remaining more or less alone (for better and worse… but primarily better).
 The album serves as the follow-up to O’Donovan’s full-length solo debut, Fossils, which hit shelves almost exactly (to the day) three years ago.

 Although her solo career is still relatively fresh, Aoife O’Donovan has been making music professionally for about a decade and a half now, perhaps most famously for lead vocalist of progressive bluegrass outfit Crooked Still, who existed between the years 2001 and 2011.
-She’s also a member of folk-noir trio Sometimes Why, and performs regularly in I’m With Her, with Sara Watkins and Sarah Jarosz, who she will be reuniting with in the very near future.
+She’s also a member of trios Sometimes Why and I’m With Her (with Sara Watkins and Sarah Jarosz), with whom she’ll be reuniting in the very near future.
 In fact, she’s currently on a pretty insanely extensive tour that will apparently take her into next year, which includes dates with Bruce Hornsby, Garrison Keillor, The Wood Brothers, and Lake Street Dive, along with a plethora of major festivals and a handful of intimate headlining shows.
 However, she did recently find some downtime to chat with me about her latest album and how she feels about all the time she’s spending on the road.

 Izzy Cihak: So your sophomore solo album, In the Magic Hour, came out early this year and you’ve spent quite a bit of the year touring.
 What have been your highlights of 2016, so far?